triton-droids/simulation/task3/README.md

 # Task 3: Reinforcement Learning
-In this task, you will being to explore reinforcement learning (RL) for robotic control.
+In this task, you will begin to explore reinforcement learning (RL) for robotic control.
 The goal is for the Panda robot arm to learn to pick up a cube and place it into the bin.

 Unlike imitation learning, RL does not rely on expert demonstrations.
 Instead, the robot will learn by interacting with the environment, receiving feedback in the form of rewards.
-You will define the task setup, success conditions, and reward function, which guide the learning process.
+You will define the task setup, success conditions, and reward function, which will guide the learning process.

-You will implement the environment class in MJX, similar to task 2, to:
+You will implement the environment class using MJX, similar to Task 2.
+For some information on MJX, see the official [MJX documentation](https://mujoco.readthedocs.io/en/stable/mjx.html).

+Specifically, your MJX environment should:
 - Define initialization conditions for all objects and the robot
 - Specify success and failure conditions for the task, using the environment state at each time step
 - Create a dense reward function that encourages the robot to pick up the cube and place it in the bin